PADL/libbrowserid/gss-browserid.md

 ### Initiator to acceptor

-1. The initiator composes a set of claims including, if applicable, channel binding information and DH parameters for session key establishment.
+1. The initiator composes a set of claims including, if applicable, channel binding information and ECDH parameters for session key establishment.

 2. The initiator composes an audience URL from the target service name.